Rock band to beat virus restrictions by playing Paris show twice

-PARIS (Reuters) - U.S. rock bank Nada Surf decided the show must go on when France, in the grip of the coronavirus epidemic, banned crowds of more than 1,000 people in indoor venues.
+PARIS (Reuters) - U.S. rock band Nada Surf decided the show must go on when France, in the grip of the coronavirus epidemic, banned crowds of more than 1,000 people in indoor venues.
 To get around the ban, they will play the same Paris concert twice in one evening.

 Paris concert hall La Cigale said in a statement on its website that because of the government ban, the band had decided to play one set starting at 1900 on Wednesday evening, and the second at 2115 the same day.